 The fellowships are tailored to the individual interests and needs of the participating journalists.
 News Corp editors have, in the past, designed fellowship activities to focus on topics such as data journalism and visualization, audience engagement, business journalism and journalism ethics in the digital age.

 The fellowship is open to English-speaking journalists and editors.
-All travel and fellowship expenses are covered by the program.
+All travel expenses are covered by the program.
+The fellow will receive an honorarium.

 More about this program